Pulkit-Khandelwal/Image-Steganography/README.md

-# Image-Steganography-Paper-s-Code
+# Image-Steganography-Paper

-Code for the paper "Randomly Hiding Secret Data using Dynamic Programming for Image Steganography"
+I have provided the MATLAB code for the paper "Randomly Hiding Secret Data using Dynamic Programming for Image Steganography" Please cite the paper as: